 2. Hello World training example

 Lets launch our first "Hello World" experiment.
-To follow this guide, ensure you have accessed your container as described in Section 1 which will mean your home directory (~) is at /root.
+To follow this guide, ensure you have accessed your container as described in Section 1.

 In this guide we're going to train a custom Convolutional Neural Network (CNN) on the FashionMNIST dataset using the Strong Compute Instant SuperComputer (ISC).